 It may be helpful to expand further on what you mean in saying that we all serve the forces of commercialisation to some degree, and therefore we are all part of this great illusion.
-In what way do we, as individuals, sustain the existing socioeconomic order of global capitalism, and how are we ourselves contributing to the eventual prospect of all-out warfare between nation-states, which may indeed seem implausible?
+In what way do we, as individuals, sustain the existing socioeconomic order of global capitalism, and how are we ourselves contributing to the eventual prospect of all-out warfare between nation-states, which may indeed seem implausible in this new millennium?

 Many of us blame our governments, the corporations or ‘the system’ for world problems, without realising that we are an integral part of that system and sustain it through our own thinking and actions.
 Our education and conditioning, whether it’s through schools or our social environment, is actually training us to be pliant consumers who perpetuate the system in its currently destructive form.
 How we all serve the forces of commercialisation should therefore be readily understood.

 For example, by consuming products and services from a globalised marketplace regardless of its unjust structural arrangements, as most people do in Western society and within the affluent parts of developing countries, we are indirectly participating in a multifaceted system of exploitation and destruction.
 This is a fact that many people today acknowledge and understand, hence the whole movement of fair trade, consumer boycotts and so-called ethical consumerism.
-Surely most educated people are well aware that multinational corporations are responsible for grabbing land, clearing rainforests, poisoning rivers and polluting the environment, or exploiting workforces in developing countries through low wages, poor working conditions, and so on.
+Surely most educated people are well aware that multinational corporations are responsible for grabbing land, clearing rainforests, poisoning rivers and polluting the environment, or exploiting the disposable labour force through low wages, poor working conditions, and so on.

 We may blame our governments for supporting these practices through their various subsidies, tax breaks and other incentives, and we may also blame the big corporations for mesmerising us to consume all the myriads of products they sell for endless profits.
 But the fact remains that the vast majority of ordinary people are willing participants in the great illusion of rampant commercialisation.
 In our growing masses, we support and exacerbate the unjust arrangements of the global economy through our daily patterns of mass consumption, hence the illusion that this way of life can be sustained is perpetuated in a vicious cycle, repeating itself and worsening in its trends with each passing day.